gravitational/teleport/docs/README.md

 - Avoid key distribution and [trust on first use](https://en.wikipedia.org/wiki/Trust_on_first_use) issues by using auto-expiring keys signed by a cluster certificate authority (CA).
 - Enforce 2nd factor authentication.
-- Connect to clusters located behind firewalls or without direct Internet access via SSH bastions.
+- Connect to clusters located behind firewalls without direct Internet access via SSH bastions.
 - Record and replay SSH sessions for audit purposes.
 - Collaboratively troubleshoot issues via built-in session sharing.
 - Discover online servers and running Docker containers within a cluster with dynamic node labels.